 Robert Ryan is a great Ike Clanton, the kind of pragmatic scoundrel who realizes the country is changing and isn’t above lawbreaking to secure himself a place in its future.
 Clanton might run for public office but would probably prefer to control things from behind the scenes.
 Stuck in a dried-up wasteland, he must steal cattle to finance his ambitions.
 He’s a big shot but also a failed ‘Mr. Potter,’ a ‘warped, frustrated old man.’

 The supporting cast overflows with interesting faces: Albert Salmi (Wild River), Charles Aidman, Steve Ihnat (The Chase), William Windom, Larry Gates, Jon Voight (Midnight Cowboy), Karl Swenson (Major Dundee) and Jorge Russek (The Wild Bunch).
 Robert Ryan and Jason Robards figure strongly in Sam Peckinpah’s filmography.
 One amusing bit has author Edward Anhalt playing the male nurse who sneaks booze in for Doc Holliday during his Colorado ‘rest cure.’

 The chosen title is perhaps too generic, but perhaps the best explanation why the film did not do well theatrically is its overall tone.
-In 1967 the country was still in the mood for escapist, fun westerns with a boozy John Wayne hitting people and Maureen O’Hara falling in the mud.
-Audiences were just discovering Sergio Leone’s playful, cynical shooting-gallery Spaghettis.
+In 1967 the country was still in the mood for escapist, fun westerns with a boozy John Wayne hitting people and Maureen O’Hara falling in the mud For an easy laugh.
+Audiences were just discovering Sergio Leone’s cynical shooting-gallery Spaghettis.

 Then again, how many old filmmakers frustrate themselves by mentally reworking their films years later?
 Hour of the Gun is an uncompromised classic Law & Order western just as it is.
 I only wish it could have been a bigger hit.